 I started really building the storyworld in 2014 and we’d all seen the rise of the far right across Europe.
 I couldn’t have predicted how political events would unfold over the proceeding years, but things seemed to scarily align with the storyworld.
 In Surgeon X a far-right government is in power and they have recently brought in an ‘Antibiotic Austerity Act’ (Act), which means antibiotics are no longer given out purely based on medical need.
 The Act states that an individual will be judged on their ‘economic benefit to society’.
 This means that the elderly, disabled (including children), drug addicts or people on the fringes are lower down the list in terms of gaining access to the remaining viable antibiotics.

 Now I didn’t pluck this idea from thin air, it was based on an article I’d read.
 You probably know there’s an organisation in the UK called the National Institute for Healthcare Excellence or NICE.
 They are the medicines watchdog who decide which drugs the NHS should pay for.

-In 2013, the UK Government proposed to NICE that they should make judgements on the ‘wider societal benefit’ of medicines.
+In 2013, the UK Government proposed to NICE that they should make judgments on the ‘wider societal benefit’ of medicines.
 The government were asking NICE to put a monetary value on the people who were likely to take the drugs, in terms of their contributions to society.
 So that would mean older people with less years to work would score lower, women who were mothers and didn’t work would score lower than their working husbands.
 Sound familiar??
 NICE rejected this proposal in 2014.